shawnbot/iffy/README.md

 # iffy
 Iffy is a shorthand function generator for JavaScript.
-It's useful for defining simple

 ## Usage
 Iffy generates usable functions from more readable, shorthand strings, like: